sara-service/DSpace-Setup/README.md

-# How to Install DSpace-6 on bwCloud Scope
+# How to Install Oparu-Beta on bwCloud Scope

 ## Intro